Comprehensive Guide to PTSD and PTSD Treatment

 Stress itself is not considered a mental disorder.
 Many people will experience stressful situations in which they may feel overwhelmed, however, that alone does not characterize stress-related disorders.
 Although some disorders from stress may result in symptoms similar to depression and anxiety disorders, people who have suffered through a traumatic experience may experience stress-related symptoms that may appear completely unrelated to the event.
 In some cases, people may experience violent impulses, aggressive behavior, inability to experience pleasure, restlessness, discontent, numbness, and dissociative tendencies.
 Severe cases of stress-related issues may develop into other forms of mental illness.

-In psychology, there are three different types of stress: acute, episodic acute, and chronic.
+In psychology, there are three different types of stress-related mental health conditions: acute, episodic acute, and chronic.

 At times, some individuals may suffer from frequent episodes of acute stress.
 This may be derived from an excessive sense of doom, fear of the unknown, pessimistic beliefs or tendencies, or being placed in situations which cause them to be consistently overwhelmed.
 In some cases, this can be a result of lifestyle choices, habits, occupation, or abusive situations.
 Some of the most common symptoms of episodic stress are: tension headaches, migraines, high blood pressure, chest pains, and, at times, can lead to heart disease.